-Coniston, Cumbria, LA21 8DD
+YHA Coniston Holly HowConiston, Cumbria, LA21 8DD

-Only minutes from the village and Coniston Water, this traditional Lakeland house is close to excellent walks for all levels.
-The hostel is a major Mountain Leader Training and Assessment base and a popular venue for school trips - ideal for all kinds of get togethers and outdoor activity holidays.
+YHA Coniston Holly How sits in the heart of the Lake District National Park and provides easy access to the village and Coniston Water.
+This traditional Lakeland house is close to excellent walks for all levels and is also a major Mountain Leader Training and Assessment base.
+It's also a popular venue for school trips, bank holiday getaways and camping breaks - ideal for all kinds of get-togethers and outdoor activity holidays.

 Why guests love YHA Coniston Holly How